 Supreme Commander 2 is not only a sequel to 2007’s Supreme Commander but also a spiritual successor to Total Annihilation from 1997.
 Given its lengthy legacy, it would have been easy for Supreme Commander 2 to rest on the laurels of its forebears.
 Luckily, all the iteration honed it into a tight and polished experience that continues to be the high point for the mech-based RTS.

 These days it can be tough for robot games fans looking for immersive simulation.
 The last proper numbered MechWarrior game, MechWarrior 4, released way back in 2002, and there aren’t a ton of contemporary choices to make up for it.
-There’s light at the end of the tunnel, though, as the MechWarrior 5 release date is later on this year.
+There’s light at the end of the tunnel, though, as the MechWarrior 5 release date is coming up later on this year.
 Until then, however, 2013’s MechWarrior Online is likely to be the next-best option for those seeking slower, more deliberate mech combat.

 If MechWarrior is the slow-paced, deliberate mech experience, then 2013’s Strike Suit Zero is the exact opposite.
 What begins as a fairly standard spaceship dogfighter quickly turns into a Gundam-style action shooter thanks to the titular Strike Suit.
 It’s a spaceship/mech hybrid that’s able to transform and dish out a frightening variety of explosive power.
 Locking on to a wave of enemies and decimating them all in one go is rarely this satisfying.